Michelle Sheridan, Talent Development Manager at Urbint

 - How do you think your role helps the company succeed?

-During performance reviews, these questions provide employees with valuable with valuable space to let it all out - what do you actually like about your role?
+During performance reviews, these questions provide employees with valuable space to let it all out - what do you actually like about your role?
 Managers can identify pain points that are blocking success and put employee performance into context.
 By asking an employee how their role connects to the success of the company, managers help employees to think about the big picture and how all positions relate to organizational goals.

 - What are your most important goals for the next quarter/year?